Bulky crochet blanket pattern round-up

 Keep Me Cozy Blanket from Simply Hooked by Janet works up fast of course because of the thick yarn and tall stitches.
 Need a blanket for a baby shower this weekend?!
 You’re all set!
 Personalize it with favorite colors for the recipient!

 Sandy Shores Baby Blanket is from Simply Hooked by Janet.
-I really love the texture on this simple blanket!
+I really love the texture on this simple bulky crochet blanket pattern!
 The faux fur edging is a nice, modern touch.
 Make this in a gender-neutral color or the nursery colors of the parents to-be!

 The chevron stitch of the 6-Day Kid Blanket makes very defined colorful stripes.
 The pattern is toddler-sized, but with suggestions to resize if you like.
 This pattern is from Betty McKnit.